ndevbogado/reading-app/README.md

-# reading-app
+# S1-04-M
-This is a reading app which tracks the past, current and future books, comic and manga readings.
+This is a Home Banking app which contains the following entities:
+ - User Login
+ - Transaction's history
+ - New Transaction
+ - Transaction Confirmation
+ - See Balance
+ - Sign Up and Cards
+ - Working place set up